Arizona Cataract Surgery Overview

 (click a question to view answer)

-Cataract surgery is performed one eye at a time, usually with a minimum of two to four weeks between eyes.
+- Cataract surgery is performed one eye at a time, with a minimum of one week between eyes.

 Call us on (480) 661-1600